 C++ multiset crend

-C++ multiset crend function is used to return a constant iterator to the end of the multiset (not the last element but the past last element) in reverse order.
-This is similar to the element preceding the first element of the non-reversed container.
+C++ multiset crend method is employed to provide a constant iterator pointing to the end of the multiset in reverse order.
+It does not point to the last element but rather to the element before the first one in the non-reversed container.

 Note:- This is a placeholder.
 No element exists in this location and attempting to access is undefined behavior.